asim/malten/README.md

 ## Overview

 Malten is an ephemeral messaging service.
 It contains solely streams of text and nothing else.
-Messages have a lifetime of 24 hours.
-Each stream supports 1000 messages and 512 characters per message.
-There can only ever be 1000 streams at any given time.
+Messages have a lifetime of 1024 seconds.
+Each stream supports 1024 messages and 1024 characters per message.
+There can only ever be 1024 streams at any given time.
 Streams can be discovered through exploration or listing via the API.

 ## Rationale